rocambille/rocambille.github.io/en/_posts/2019-07-30-how-to-roll-a-dice-in-javascript.md

 ## The ultimate dice

-I was once inspired by a vision: “[The Ultimate Display](https://www.wired.com/2009/09/augmented-reality-the-ultimate-display-by-ivan-sutherland-1965/)” by Ivan E. Sutherland, 1965.
+I was once inspired by a vision: "[The Ultimate Display](https://www.wired.com/2009/09/augmented-reality-the-ultimate-display-by-ivan-sutherland-1965/)" by Ivan E. Sutherland, 1965.
 Among others, I like this quote:

 > There is no reason why the objects displayed by a computer have to follow the ordinary rules of physical reality with which we are familiar.